lazysasha/barista-service/assignment.md

 - Add a `Blocking` annotation to prevent this (or you can make the entire database transaction reactive, but we don't recommend that right now)

-![Test][check] Post an order and test if the order is persisted in the database by querying the OrderEntity table (using the url and credentials above)
+![Test][check] Post an order and test if the order is persisted in the database by querying the ORDERENTITY table (using the url and credentials above)

 ### Exercise 4: Informing the Barista